kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 #### Will enabling / using this feature result in increasing size or count of the existing API objects?

-For Job API, we are adding a BoolPtr field named `TerminatingAsActive` which is a boolPtr of 8 bytes.
+For Job API, we are adding a enum field named `RecreatePodsWhen` which takes either a `TerminateOrFailed` or `Failed`

-- API type(s): boolPtr
+- API type(s): enum
 - Estimated increase in size: 8B

+We are also added a status field for tracking terminating pods.

+- API type(s): int32
+- Estimated increase in size: 4B

 #### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?